 A Guide to Being a Landlord in London

 There’s never been a better time to be a landlord in London.
-A recent report revealed that on average, every UK rentable property has around seven tenants interested in it, and demand in the capital is even higher.
+High demand and strong rental yields make London a lucrative market for landlords.
+A recent report from Uswitch revealed that, on average, every UK rentable property has around seven tenants interested in it, and demand in the capital is even higher.

 Enquire Now